Alluxio/alluxio/docs/en/operation/Metastore.md

 and looking up block metadata information, but not when listing directories, or listing the workers for a block id.
-Bloom filters can be enabled or disabled using the property keys `alluxio.master.metastore.rocks.*.bloom.filter` where `*` is one of `block.location`, `block.meta`, `inode`, or `edge`.
+Bloom filters can be enabled or disabled using the property keys `alluxio.coordinator.metastore.rocks.*.bloom.filter` where `*` is one of `block.location`, `block.meta`, `inode`, or `edge`.

 Data blocks can also be configured to use a [hash index](https://github.com/facebook/rocksdb/wiki/Data-Block-Hash-Index) to improve the speed of point lookups at the cost of increase space usage.
-These can be enabled by setting the property key `alluxio.master.metastore.rocks.*.block.index` to `kDataBlockBinaryAndHash` where `*` is one of `block.location`, `block.meta`, `inode`, or `edge`.
+These can be enabled by setting the property key `alluxio.coordinator.metastore.rocks.*.block.index` to `kDataBlockBinaryAndHash` where `*` is one of `block.location`, `block.meta`, `inode`, or `edge`.

 Alluxio uses a fixed length [prefix extractor](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide#prefix-databases) for each RocksDB column family.
 The prefix is either the inode ID or the block ID.
 To improve the speed of prefix lookups we can include a hash index in the table files at the cost of increased memory usage.
-This can be done by setting `alluxio.master.metastore.rocks.*.index` to `kHashSearch` where `*` is one of `block.location`, `block.meta`, `inode`, or `edge`.
+This can be done by setting `alluxio.coordinator.metastore.rocks.*.index` to `kHashSearch` where `*` is one of `block.location`, `block.meta`, `inode`, or `edge`.
 Furthermore, Bloom filters can be added to the memtable to increase the speed of prefix lookups by setting the `memtable_prefix_bloom_size_ratio` to a value larger